rob-field/LLM-summariser/README.md

 # LLM-summariser

-This project explores the idea of using LLMs for document summarisation.
+This notebook explores the idea of using LLMs for document summarisation.
 Although the initial proof of concept involves long podcast/interview transcripts the project could be extended to other documents (i.e. news articles, research papers, applications etc.)

 ---